-- State the goal(s) of the program and the type of clients served. - Outline the implications that each program has for its respective agency in terms of the number of clients to be diverted or transferred to community-based facilities. - Summarize the qualifications necessary for community agencies to participate in the programs. - Describe how annual operating costs are covered and implications for future state subsidies.

-- Provide an inventory of community facilities funded under the program that are currently operating or will be built with existing appropriations.
-Include their capacity (number of beds and/or annual number of clients served) and location (by county). - For community-based residential facilities, state the average occupancy rate of existing facilities in FY 2019 (or use the most recent data available) and compare the operating cost of maintaining a client in community-based facilities with the cost of maintaining a client in a state-owned and operated facility.
+- Program Overview State the goal(s) of the program and the type of clients served. - Outline the implications that each program has for its respective agency in terms of the number of clients to be diverted or transferred to community-based facilities. - Summarize the qualifications necessary for community agencies to participate in the programs. - Describe how annual operating costs are covered and implications for future state subsidies. - Provide an inventory of community facilities funded under the program that are currently operating or will be built with existing appropriations.
+Include their capacity (number of beds and/or annual number of clients served) and location (by county). - For community-based residential facilities, state the average occupancy rate of existing facilities in FY 2021 (or use the most recent data available) and compare the operating cost of maintaining a client in community-based facilities with the cost of maintaining a client in a state-owned and operated facility. - Service Needs Provide an estimate by county or region of the number of people that need services but will not receive them due to a lack of capacity in existing facilities and facilities to be built with existing appropriations. - Summarize the data and assumptions used in generating the above estimate of community capital needs.